 I can’t help but feel that DST properties and the whole concept of Delaware Statutory Trusts is going to become much more germane to Oregon rental housing owners very soon.
-If you haven’t already informed yourself regarding their benefits and risks, you’d better get started.
+If you haven’t already informed yourself regarding their potential benefits and risks, you’d better get started.

 This is because the march of doom has begun.
 The Oregon Rent Control Bill (Senate Bill 608) discussed earlier is now moving forward in the Senate.
 After landlords had the opportunity to give their views (uniformly negative) it is advancing to the full Senate for a vote.
 With an 18 seat Democratic majority (30 seats total) the handwriting is on the wall.
 Add to this Oregon’s historically quixotic (idealistic, unrealistic, impractical) political disposition, passage becomes a slam dunk.

 For reasons known only to true believers and God, Oregonians have always prided themselves on being first into the breach.
 Think Alfred Lord Tennyson and the Charge of the Light Brigade, “Half a league, half a league, half a league onward, into the valley of death rode the six hundred.”
 The state’s economic battlefield is littered with the wreckage of this impetuosity; mill towns turned to ghost towns; failed urban planning; traffic congestion; unaffordable housing and the homeless blight.